 Professor Jackson was appointed Professor of Physics at the University of Surrey in 1971 – the first female Professor of Physics in the UK.
 Later, she became Dean of the Faculty of Science at the University.
 As well as being a distinguished physicist in nuclear, medical and radiation physics, she served on such diverse bodies as the Institute of Physics, the Women’s Engineering Society, the University Grants Committee, the Board of the Meteorological Office and regional and district health authorities.

 She was a lifelong campaigner, encouraging women into STEM.
 She met many talented individuals (mostly women) reduced to taking low-level jobs because they needed retraining to return to the research workplace after a career break.
 Training which was not easily available.

 Daphne determined to address this issue and, in 1985, devised a Fellowship scheme for returners and launched a pilot project to help individuals get back to their chosen careers after having a family, caring for elderly relatives or because of their partner’s relocation.
+In 1987 She was awarded an OBE in recognition of her work in this area.
 Following her untimely death in 1991, the Daphne Jackson Trust was established in 1992 in her memory to continue her inspired work.

 The Daphne Jackson Trust accepted its first male Fellow in 2003, and now administers Fellowships for both men and women.
 We have now helped over 370 STEM researchers return to research careers.